frien-emies/chess-game-be/README.md

 - Windows (PowerShell): `.\venv\Scripts\Activate`
 You can then follow steps 3-4 for setting up the virtual environment if you need to do additional configuration.

+### Installing and Creating the requirements.txt file
+Run the following command to create the requirements.txt file: `pip3 install -r requirements.txt`.

 ## Endpoints and JSON Contract
 The Chess Game Backend API has x endpoints.